-Supplements as sunscreen?
+Supplements used as sunscreen?

 How to protect your skin from the sun

 Heliocare is a fern extract with antioxidant activity.
-There are a lot of really good studies that show it reduces sunburn, oxidative stress and DNA damage.”
-It has a SPF of 100
+There are a lot of excellent studies that show it reduces sunburn, oxidative stress and DNA damage.”

-*affiliate link
+*Affiliate link

 Rich SPF foods